Honeycomb Onyx to paint on also known as Honeycomb Calcite and Honey Onyx.

 These are the new Honeycomb Onyx Rocks craze in the rock painting world.
 Artist are in love with the smoothness and endless options of this amazing “rock”.
 These are amazing in the light or in the dark with a light behind them!*

-These Honey Onyx will arrive in a rage of size between 2 to 4 inch in length with the width in a variety of size.
-Due to these amazing and unique shapes of these Honeycomb Onyx rocks, the length is provided and the height will depend on the shape.
+These Honey Onyx will arrive in a size range of 4 to 6 inch in length and 2 to 4 inch in height.
+Due to these amazing and unique shapes of these Honeycomb Onyx rocks are all different and will range in size, color and shape.

 SMOOTH: Great with paint pens and acrylics.